DOAJ/doaj/portality/migrate/2353_add_queue_to_bg_jobs/README.md

 **S.E.
 2023-01-13**

-Add the background job queue type to the existing background job records in the index. https://github.com/DOAJ/doajPM/issues/2353
+Add the background job queue ID to the existing background job records in the index. https://github.com/DOAJ/doajPM/issues/2353